 Improve internal processes

-Worse yet, CEB, now Gartner, analysis shows that overly complex internal processes and procedures increase the burden on sales reps by 62%, and overly complex products by 9%.
+Worse yet, Gartner analysis shows that overly complex internal processes and procedures increase the burden on sales reps by 62%, and overly complex products by 9%.
 This means that the majority of sellers attribute their job frustrations and feelings of burden to their own sales organization.
 In fact, the same analysis indicates that, across a range of industries and regions, a full 20% of stalled and lost deals are the result of internal complexity.

 Senior sales managers should be asking themselves how sellers on their teams would characterize the seller experience.
 Better yet, to get a better understanding of their company’s “seller experience,” they should ask their sellers.